tesseract-ocr/tesseract/README.md

 more changes made in 1996 to port to Windows, and some C++izing in 1998.
 In 2005 Tesseract was open sourced by HP.
 Since 2006 it is developed by Google.

-The latest stable version is **[3.05.00](https://github.com/tesseract-ocr/tesseract/releases/tag/3.05.00)**, released in February 2017.
-Source code is available from [3.05 branch on github](https://github.com/tesseract-ocr/tesseract/tree/3.05).
-3.05.01 bug-fix release is expected in May/June 2017.
+The latest stable version is **[3.05.01](https://github.com/tesseract-ocr/tesseract/releases/tag/3.05.01)**, released on June 1, 2017.
+Latest source code for 3.05 is available from [3.05 branch on github](https://github.com/tesseract-ocr/tesseract/tree/3.05).

 Source code for the new **[LSTM based 4.00.00alpha version](https://github.com/tesseract-ocr/tesseract)** is available from the master branch on github.
 Please note this branch is under active development.